Red Face Solutions

 In the nurse's office, I was still flushed, but she found no signs of a fever and assumed I was simply sunburned, which I knew I was not.
 Yet, the redness persisted throughout the school day.
 The minute I left for the day, my skin was back to normal.
 I quickly learned to associate my episodes of flushing with the fluorescent lighting.
 Little did I know at that time that many people with rosacea are extremely sensitive to artificial lighting.

-I’m not here as a medical expert.
+I'm not here as a medical expert.
 In fact, I urge you to see your doctor about your concerns with facial flushing and facial redness and asking to see a dermatologist for help.
-While rosacea is incredibly common, it’s not the only disease or condition that can cause facial redness.
-I’m here to share and hopefully get others who are dealing with a red face to share their stories and offer suggestions on what helps them.
+Insist on seeing a dermatologist if your insurance will cover it.
+While rosacea is incredibly common, it's not the only disease or condition that can cause facial redness.
+Make sure you're not dealing with another chronic condition or skin issue.
+If you are diagnosed with rosacea, I'm here to share my experiences and hopefully get others who are dealing with a red face to share their stories and offer suggestions on what helps them.
+One thing is true of rosacea.
+There is no cure, and what treatment works for one person may not help you at all.

 What is Rosacea?

-Rosacea is a skin disorder consisting of four subtypes.
+Rosacea is a skin disorder consisting of five subtypes.
 These subtypes are:

 - Erythematotelangiectatic Rosacea: With subtype 1, persistent flushing and redness of the face are clearly visible.
 Sometimes the blood vessels on the face become visible.